Well hello there! 2025

 The children are doing well, William is driving now, he has bought himself a project car which he is enjoying a lot, and he is entering year 12 this year.
 Angus is entering year 8, learning guitar and has a lovely group of friends, Henry is in his final year of primary school doing year 6 and is as funny and interesting as ever, and sweet little Elsie continues in her family daycare.
 She is 5 in February - oh, how time flies!
 She will go to big school in 2026.

 Though there is more to share, I might leave that for another time.
 I am not even sure anyone will find this post as it has been so long between updates!
-Like many things seem to be in a transition period, I have wondered what I should do with this space.
+Like many things, this blog seems to be in a transition period aswell, and I have wondered what I should do with this space.
 To continue?
 To let it go?
 To let it evolve into something new?

 Perhaps that, too, will become clear in time.